Project management

 Introduction

-Before you hand over a deposit or let anyone touch your property, ask these five questions.
+Before you pay a deposit or schedule work, ask these five questions.

 1. Can You Show Me Recent Work Similar to Mine?

-A contractor who is great at laying floor tiles may have no business touching your electrical panel.
-Skills don't always transfer, and not every contractor will volunteer that information upfront.
-Asking to see recent, comparable work forces the conversation into specifics.
+A contractor who is great at laying floor tiles may not be the right fit for specialized electrical panel work.
+Skills do not always transfer from one trade to another, and asking to see recent, comparable work moves the conversation into helpful specifics.

-• What could go wrong: Without this question, you might hire someone based on general reputation and discover mid-project that they've never done the specific thing you're paying for.
-In Belize, where small independent contractors often do a wide range of jobs, this is especially common.
+• What could go wrong: Without this question, you might hire someone based on general reputation and discover mid-project that they have limited experience with the specific work you need.
+In Belize, where many small independent contractors offer a wide range of services, this question helps match the job to the right experience.

 • A good answer looks like: Photos or a visit to a completed job of a similar type and scale.
 Even better - an offer to contact the previous client directly.